13-year-old Kusma’s struggle to become a doctor – not a child bride

 Every day, Kusma wakes up at 3:30 a.m.
 She studies while her parents, siblings and neighbours sleep – and when she’s done with that, she writes and paints.
 Most of Kusma’s work centres around children, and children’s right to fulfil their dreams.
 Once Kusma arrives at school, she continues along the same vein.

 A few months ago, Kusma participated in a UNICEF “child reporter” programme.
-Ever since, Kusma has become a leader both in and out of the classroom.
+The experience increased her capacity as a leader both in and out of the classroom.
 Every day, Kusma conducts the morning assembly for teachers and students, and near the end of each session, she talks about challenges children in her community face.
-One day, Kusma decides to speak about the topic she fears most: early marriage.
+One day, Kusma decided to speak about the topic she fears most: early marriage.